adapterPath

 console.log('Build completed with', outputs.pages.length, 'pages')

-// Access different output types
+// Access emitted output entries

 for (const page of outputs.pages) {